stockhuman/tpw-data/README.md

 Sample a minimum of five recent articles _(recent: within six months)_.
 Selection need not be random, and if possible should target pieces that aim to establish a truth claim or narrative from current events.
 Articles that are syndications of previously published work should not be selected.
 If it is impossible to avoid syndicated content, their rating may be derived from the parent content's rating.
 Articles that summarize other content without additional analysis, are not good candidates for determining sourcing, as the facts of a situation may already be widely known _(Ex.: An article tallying election results)_.

 ### Fact Checking

+### Bias Analysis

+*Support*

+*Bias by omission*

+*Denouncement*

+---
+A note on stances: this project aims for an international weighting on issues, whilst recognizing local contexts.

+As an example, the United States' lack of universal health care places it in the [global minority](https://en.wikipedia.org/wiki/List_of_countries_with_universal_health_care), where public health care is generally regarded as a minor left-leaning issue or politically neutral (without further context).
+A non-American source commenting negatively on this issue need not be labelled left-leaning by virtue of the American position being comparatively right-wing.